Scheduled MonumentsEnglandOkehampton Castle: a motte and bailey castle with associated earthworks north of the West Okement River.

 What is Okehampton Castle: a motte and bailey castle with associated earthworks north of the West Okement River.?

-Okehampton Castle is a motte and bailey castle situated north of the West Okement River in Devon, dating from the Norman period following the conquest of 1066.
+Okehampton Castle is a motte and bailey castle situated north of the West Okement River in Devon, England, which dates to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007812.

 Who is responsible for protecting Okehampton Castle: a motte and bailey castle with associated earthworks north of the West Okement River.?